Investors' Frequently Asked Questions

 This is a shorthand way of telling you that your share of the MLP's net taxable income as reported to you each year on the K-1 form (see "tax time" question below) will be equal to about 20% of your cash distributions.

 A net loss from an MLP is considered a "passive loss" under the tax code.
-If you come out with a net loss for the tax year, you cannot deduct it from your taxable income.
+Under the passive loss rules as they apply to MLPs, if you come out with a net loss for the tax year, you cannot deduct it from your taxable income from any other sources, even if it is passive income.
 However, you can carry it forward into future tax years and use it to reduce your taxable income from the same MLP.
 And if any of the loss is left over when you sell your MLP, you can deduct it from your other income in that year.

 Can I use the income I'm allocated by an MLP to soak up some of my passive losses from other investments?